Court Marriage in Pakistan | Court Marriage Fee Rs 20000 Islamabad-Karachi, Pakistan

 COURT MARRIage - PROCEDURE FOR MUSLIMS

 Pakistan has a very simple and easy court marriage procedure.
+In Islam, marriage is a very important for a person and the Islamic society.
 For your court marriage, you must contact us at least 1 day in advance.
 By doing so, all the documents needed for your court marriage can be prepared in advance.

 To enter into a court marriage, the bride and groom will record their statements before the magistrate and show their free will and consent.
 In Pakistan, a court marriage cannot take place if there is any pressure, coherence or compulsion on either party.